fastapi/asyncer/docs/tutorial/syncify-no-raise.md

 ## Computational Cost

-Running many times something like `anyio.run()` frecuently from a mainly sync program could be expensive, as every time it has to start a new *event loop*, etc.
+Running many times something like `anyio.run()` frequently from a mainly sync program could be expensive, as every time it has to start a new *event loop*, etc.

 If your program is mainly sync and you use `syncify(raise_sync_error=False)` that will run `anyio.run()`.